watthem/watthem/resume.md

 ## Summary

-- Strong understanding of the user experience design process
+- Seasoned Product Developer with a passion for user-centric digital products.
+- Proven ability to design and implement solutions that elevate user engagement, streamline operations, and drive business growth.
-- Experience with user research and usability testing
+- Committed to utilizing research and usability testing insights to shape intuitive, accessible designs.
-- Ability to create wireframes and prototypes
-- Hands-on with HTML, CSS, and JavaScript, Python, C#
-- Ability to write clear and concise documentation
-- Excellent communication and collaboration skills

 ## Work Experience